sachindoddaguni/application-tracking-system/readme.md

 - **Simplified Setup**: With JTracker Dockerized, you no longer need to spend time configuring and installing various dependencies.
 It's as simple as running a single command.
 - **Consistent Environment**: Docker ensures that JTracker runs consistently across different systems.
 Say goodbye to the "It works on my machine" problem.
 Now, your application will work seamlessly for everyone.
 - **Easy Deployment**: Sharing your tool with others becomes effortless.
 Docker containers can be distributed and executed on any platform with Docker support, making collaboration and deployment hassle-free.
-- **Version Control**: Docker allows you to version your JTracker containers.
+- **Version Control**: Docker allows you to version your JTracker 2.0 containers.
 This means you can easily switch between different versions or update to the latest release without compatibility concerns.
 - **Isolation**: Docker containers provide isolation, keeping your tool and its dependencies separate from the host system.
 This enhances security and minimizes conflicts with other applications.
 - **Scalability**: Docker makes it easy to scale JTracker based on your needs.
 You can manage multiple containers and even orchestrate them for complex applications using tools like Docker Compose or Kubernetes.
-- **Dependency Management**: All JTracker dependencies are defined in code within the Docker container.
+- **Dependency Management**: All JTracker 2.0 dependencies are defined in code within the Docker container.
 You won't have to worry about the hassle of managing dependencies on your local system anymore.

-### Email Notification for Job Application Deadlines**
+### Email Notification for Job Application Deadlines

 We are excited to introduce a game-changing enhancement to J-Tracker 2.0 - the Email Notification feature!
 Keeping track of upcoming job application deadlines is now more effortless than ever.